 The HSE reserves the right to withdraw a recommendation to proceed if any aspect is unsatisfactory.
 The HSE assesses and determines the merit, appropriateness, and relevance of references.

 A contract of employment is only valid when received in writing and signed by both the candidate and the HSE.

-Include the below bulleted point if the panel is to fill specified purpose and / or permanent vacancies.

-If you accept employment to a Specified Purpose post, you can inform the HR/Recruitment team via email when you are within three months of the end of your contract.
-We will then reactivate you on the panel for Specified Purpose "Expressions of Interest."